hummingbot/hummingbot/documentation/docs/developers/connectors/tutorial.md

 `test_unwrap_eth` (DEXes only)| Tests the `unwrap_eth` function in the `Wallet class.<br/><table><tbody><tr><td bgcolor="#ecf3ff">**Note**: This is only required in Decentralized Exchanges that support WETH wrapping and unwrapping.</td></tr></tbody></table>

 !!! note
     Ensure that you have enough asset balance before testing.
 Also document the **minimum** and **recommended** asset balance to run the tests.
-This is to aid testing during the PR review process.
+This is to aid testing during the PR review process.<br/>
+Please see `test/integration/test_binance_market.py` as an example on how this task is done.

 ### Option 2. aiopython console
 This option is mainly used to test for specific functions.
 Considering that many of the functions are asynchronous functions,